My Late Summer Flower Garden

 My most favorite season is Spring, but Summer and early Autumn are next on my list.

-Most of my vegetable plants are done for the season, except tomatoes, so I am hoping that my second try with seeding cucumbers, dill, parsley and red beets will be successful before the frost gets here.
+Most of my vegetable plants are done for the season, except tomatoes, so I am hoping that my second try with seeding cucumbers, dill, parsley, and red beets will be successful before the frost gets here.
 I will keep you posted, as this is my first time ever trying to extend the growing season of these veggies and herbs.

-Today I will share pictures and informative links of my late summer blooms, before the upcoming heat wave scorches them further, and only sweet memory will remain with me until next spring…:-)
+Today I will share pictures and informative links of my late summer blooms before the upcoming heatwave scorches them further, and only sweet memory will remain with me until next spring…:-)

 I will start with Murielae (Acidanthera), which is my newest addition to my garden.
 I was very excited about growing this plant, since it should bloom from Summer through Fall, and I love the color and shape of its flowers.
 I only wish the flowers would last a little longer than they do, but because it is from the Gladiola family, the new blooms keep on coming up on the long stalk, while the previous ones are wilting away.
-The plant is about 36 inches tall, so it is planted in the back of my flower patch, along side of the Red Canna Lily.
+The plant is about 36 inches tall, so it is planted in the back of my flower patch, alongside the Red Canna Lily.

 I am also very pleased to have this Encore Azalea in my garden this year, as it blooms again in late Summer, besides the usual Azalea blooming season in Spring.
-As you can see it has only few flowers this year….it is still trying to establish itself in its new location…but I am sure next year it will be filled with gorgeous blooms.
+As you can see it has only a few flowers this year….it is still trying to establish itself in its new location…but I am sure next year it will be filled with gorgeous blooms.
 It also is very special to me, since it was a Mother’s Day gift from my daughter.

 Here is a set of three different colors of Impatiens Balsamina, which is an annual plant, but reseeds itself so easily…too easily…so the following year I have free plants in my garden.
-I love the way it matures to a bushy looking plant, filled with blooms throughout the bush.
+I love the way it matures to a bushy-looking plant, filled with blooms throughout the bush.